 What kind of texts do you use in the service?

 We use a variety of texts for our service.
-To understand the full range of our worship, you will need to visit more than once, because we use a different text each week.
+To understand the full range of our worship, we suggest you visit more than once, because we use a different text each week.

 Why aren’t there prayers in the service?

 We usually set aside time for meditation to reflect in silence on brief spoken words.
 We believe that prayer is individual.
-Many people pray during this time — others meditate.
+Some people pray during this time; others meditate.

 What do UUs believe about abortion?

 We believe in choice.
 It’s a private decision.
 Our larger community has consistently supported the right of a woman to choose: it is a personal and spiritual decision.

 How does this church feel about bi-sexual, gay, lesbian, and trans-gender people?

 Our community is a Welcoming Congregation.
 We welcome all persons regardless of sexual orientation.
 Bisexual, gay, lesbian, and trans-gender people and their families are important members of this congregation.
 Commitment ceremonies have been performed by our denomination for several decades.
 The larger UU community has consistently voted affirming bisexual, gay, lesbian, and trans-gender rights.